joeytwiddle/significant-white-space/README.md

 - Serious outstanding: multi-line *indented* expressions (e.g. assignments of a long formula) get curlies when they shouldn't.
 Use heuristic: non-curled one-line if or else (or while or do ...) bodies are ok, but anything else indented that is not curled should produce Error, or receive marking (trailing `\` ok?) to explain that it is special.
 (OK added error report for that at least.)

-- Track line numbers (retainLineNumbers).
+- Track line numbers for more informative output.

 - There are other things which should warn but just silently plough ahead and produce a file which will not invert properly!
 E.g. we consume a curly but there is no indentation to follow, and fixIndent is not enabled.
 These are mostly during the decurling phase however, which was never really the priority - users are supposed to supply a "perfect" file.  :)